romaingd/ICLR_2018/03-Huang-2018-Multi_scale_dense_networks.md

 <br>

-* In the extremely-low-budget regime, ensembles have an advantage since the smaller network is directly and independently optimized for this task.
+* In the extremely-low-budget regime, ensembles have an advantage since the smallest network is directly and independently optimized for this task.

 <br>